ibexa/documentation-developer/docs/guide/url_management.md

 |--------------------|---------------------------------------------------------------------|---------------|
 | enabled            | Enables link validation.                                            | true          |

-For more information about configuration, see [Configuration](configuration).
+For more information about ezPlatform configuration, see [Configuration](configuration.md).

 ### Custom protocol support